 Key Takeaways

-- JetBlue’s acquisition of Eastern Airlines marks a significant development in the airline industry, with potential implications for both companies and their stakeholders.
+- JetBlue’s purchase of Eastern Airlines marks a major event in the airline industry, with possible effects on both companies and their stakeholders.

-- Eastern Airlines has a storied history in the airline industry, with its impact being felt in various ways over the years, including its role in shaping the competitive landscape.
+- Eastern Airlines has a rich history in the industry, and its influence shows up in many ways over the years, including how it shaped competition.

 History of Eastern Airlines and its Impact on the Airline Industry